 120 S.W.
 10th Ave.

 A name reservation can come in handy when you aren’t quite ready to start your business, but it isn’t required.
 So, if your LLC is ready to go right away, you can save time and money by simply including your name on the Articles of Organization, which will automatically register it.

 Step 2: Choose a Resident Agent

-The role of the resident agent is that of a contact person between the LLC and the state.
-As stated on the Kansas Office of the Secretary of State website, the resident agent “is a person or entity that is authorized to accept service of process (lawsuits) on behalf of the business entity.
+A resident agent is a key component of your budding LLC, handling all of its sensitive communication with the state so you don’t have to.
+But maintaining an agent isn’t just a convenience, it’s required.
+According to Kansas Statute 17-7925, “every covered entity shall have and maintain in this state a resident agent.”
+The Articles of Organization expands on the agent’s duties, stating that the agent “is a person or entity that is authorized to accept service of process (lawsuits) on behalf of the business entity.
 This does not necessarily mean that the agent himself/herself is being sued, but that he/she has the authority and responsibility to accept service of process on behalf of the business.”